joelrodriguezguzman/markdown/README.md

 * Auto-complete Markdown snippets: `Ctrl+Space`

 📘 Usage
-To edit a Markdown file using this extension:
+To edit a Markdown file using MarkDown View:

-Follow the Markdown GIF usage example for a visual walkthrough.
+Follow the MarkDown View GIF usage example for a visual walkthrough.

 Open any .md file listed by the extension.